cheleb/zio-hexagonal-app/docs/app-setup.md

 Et voilà, the app is deployed and ready to use.

-1. ArcoCD UI to see the app deployed: http://localhost:8080/applications
+1. ArgoCD UI to see the app deployed: http://localhost:8080/applications
 2. App UI to access the app: http://localhost:8888

 Soon ...